Personal injury and civil justice attorney Brooks Cutter is a leading advocate for consumer justice and protecting the rights of the severely injured.

 - Advocate of the Year, 2007, Capitol City Trial Lawyers Association

-- Finalist, 2005 Consumer Attorney of the Year, Consumer Attorneys of California
+- Finalist, 2005 and 2020 Consumer Attorney of the Year, Consumer Attorneys of California

 - Presidential Award of Merit, 2005, Consumer Attorneys of California